kwonus/Quelle-Obsolete/README.md

 # Quelle-HMI

-#### version 1.0.1.3E
+#### version 1.0.1.5i

 With the C# code contained herein, and companion github/kwonus projects, the simplicity of creating a Quelle driver using this Quelle HMI library is exemplified.
 This code can be used as a template to create your own driver, or it can be subclassed to extend behavior.
 <br/></br>
-A tandem Rust project will land on github soon.
-It will be a REST server built on Gotham and Askana.
-The message transport will be MessagePack as it has great support on both Rust and DotNet 5.
-The REST server combined with Quelle interpreter will provide a complete working  reference implementation.
-<br/></br>
-The value proposition here is that parsing is tedious.
+The value proposition of Quelle is that parsing is tedious.
 And starting your search CLI with a concise syntax with an easy to digest parsing library could easily save your team a person-year in design-time and coding.
 Quelle source code is licensed with a liberal MIT license.
 <br/></br>